NLP-Suite/nlp-suite-runner/README.md

 There are no known issues for starting and running the NLP Suite Runner at this time.

+### Input / Output Directories
+Currently, the input and output directories are hard coded.
+Make sure that the files are uploaded individually into the input directory and not inside of another folder.

 ### Updating the NLP Suite Runner

 While the NLP Suite Runner automatically updates the installed packages mentioned above, the NLP Suite Runner does not automatically update itself.